Iran eyes progress towards US nuclear talks as tension eases

 Araghchi is due to meet US envoy Steve Witkoff for negotiations against this backdrop, Iranian news agency Tasnim also reported on Monday.
 Neither Tehran nor Washington has verified a meeting has been arranged.

+Meanwhile, a White House official said Witkoff will arrive in Israel on Tuesday, where he will meet Israeli Prime Minister Benjamin Netanyahu, Reuters news agency reported.

-The reports out of Tehran came as the region has been braced for a potential US attack as an aircraft carrier and fighter jets are sitting in the Indian Ocean close enough to assist a strike.
+The reports come as Iran has been braced for a potential US attack as an aircraft carrier and fighter jets are sitting in the Indian Ocean close enough to assist a strike.

 Trump threatened Iran in the wake of mass protests there in which thousands of people were killed in January.
 The demonstrations, which were triggered by economic distress and the collapse of the country’s currency, morphed into a direct challenge to the government.